Best Ways to Clean Pet Hair From Furniture and Floors

 The Best Mop For Removing Pet Hair

-The Turbo Mop is one of the best things that you can use to remove pet hair.
+The Turbo Mop with reusable microfiber mop pads is one of the best things that you can use to remove pet hair.
 For one thing, it’s versatile.
 You can use it on most hard surfaces from laminate to hardwood.
 In other words, you can use it to clean multiple areas of your house.
 If you want to, you can even use it for tables and countertops—because yes, fur can accumulate there too.

 As far as the microfiber pads go, they’re thick.
 If anything, they’re much thicker than the other ones out there on the market.
 Not only that, but they’re larger in size as well.
 That’ll allow it to grab onto much more pet hair.
 Remember, the pad is positively charged—so it’ll have no problem picking up fur that’s on the floor and other surfaces.
 If you want, you can use it wet too.
 Simply dampen the pad with water and glide it across the floor.
 You'll be surprised just how effective it is!